grafana/k6/README.md

    Note: You can place it somewhere in your `PATH` so that it can be run from anywhere on your system.

+### Troubleshooting

+If you're having issues installing or running xk6-browser, please see the [troubleshooting document](/TROUBLESHOOTING.md).

 ## Examples

 #### Launch options